alihasanmandvi/PKRV-curves/README.md

 A vectorized time-machine that walks through the cleaned yield matrix day-by-day.
 It optimizes the curve daily, tracks signal generation, and calculates cumulative Alpha captured over the lifecycle of the dataset.

-🚀 Quick Start Guide
+## 🚀 Quick Start Guide

 Prerequisites

 Ensure you have Python 3.10+ installed.
 Install the financial libraries via:

-pip install -r requirements.txt
+'''pip install -r requirements.txt'''

 1. Run the Live Strategy